goulchen/express_server/README.md

 ## 1. Activate wakeonlan functionality on your target computer
 First of all, make sure that you can wake your target computer on lan.
 This should be an option on your bios.<br/>

-## 2. Install the express js app on your local computer
+## 2. Install the express js app on the other local computer
 ### 2.1 Install Node
 check if node is installed on your computer :
  ```bash